jreisinger/jreisinger.github.io/cv.md

 Professional Summary
 --------------------

-I have 5+ year experience in systems administration.
-I have administered infrastructures of varied sizes (10 to 500+ servers/devices) and types (testing environments for auditors and developers, standard IT infrastructure of a medium sized company, core infrastructure for a scientific institute).
+I have been doing IT related stuff for companies of varied sizes in telecommunication, utilities, IT and research industries.
+I have experience mainly in system administration (5+ years) and IT auditing and security (5+ years).
+I have administered various kinds of infrastructures (testing environments for auditors and developers, standard IT infrastructure of medium sized companies, core infrastructure for a scientific institute).
 I have written many small to medium sized scripts and couple of larger programs.
 My preferred technologies are Linux (Debian) and Perl, although I try to practice the "right tool for the job" philosophy.
-I also have some skills in the areas of IT auditing, IT security and simple projects management.
-I am not bad at communicating with technical and non-technical folks.
+I am not bad at managing simpler projects and communicating with technical and non-technical folks.

 Work Experience
 ---------------